tasmaiyajittikar/tasmaiyajittikar/README.md

 ---

+- 🌱 With 6 years of hands-on industry experience, I've recently shifted focus to building my GitHub presence—turning real-world skills into open-source contributions.
+My GitHub stats may be in their early days, but I’m on a steady path upward, consistently pushing code and growing with every commit.
-- 🔭 Currently working on: **SafePath** – A multilingual travel guidance app for non-tech-savvy travelers
+- 🔭Currently working on: **SafePath** – A multilingual travel guidance app for non-tech-savvy travelers
 - 🌱 Learning: **Kubernetes, GoLang, Azure DevOps**
 - 💬 Ask me about: **Linux, Cloud Infrastructure, SAP Clusters, Puppet, Terraform, Ansible**
 - 📫 Reach me at: **tasmaiyajittikar@gmail.com**